 How does it work?

 There is no easy, pat answer.
 Basically it is a kind of applied psychology enabled by symbolism.
 Sometimes it is ‘spooky’, occasionally exceedingly so, and at other times less so, but read on while I illustrate as best as I can, how this psychic reading ‘thing’ works in practice.

 Sometimes I find myself operating as a kind of bloodhound, doing an investigative reading.
-This might be highly practical and specific in scope.
-At other times I find that I am operating as a sort of adviser or even counsellor, if perhaps maverick in approach.
-Sometimes the experience is oracular, we are dealing with imponderables, and in that moment I am nothing but a voice.
+This is often practical and specific in scope.
+At other times I find that I am operating as a personal adviser or even counsellor.
+Sometimes the experience is oracular.
+We are dealing with the great imponderables, and in that moment, whatever emerges via the cards, I am nothing but a voice.
 My approach is secular but that is not in any way to dismiss, exclude or discount the sacred, whatever is your understanding or definition of that word.

 The questions are never the same, and I can never be ready.
 I can only prepare to respond.
 But the Tarot deals with the commonality of the human condition , and this is my touchstone for responding.
 This commonality, embedded in the symbolism of the Tarot helps me read in real time for someone I’ve never met or know nothing about.

-For more about me, please visit the ‘About’ page.
+For more information about me, please visit the ‘About’ page.

 For the latest postings, stories, case studies and other writings, please scroll down.

 Meanwhile- suitably numinous 🙂 – here is a video introduction to the Tarot, introduced by His Illustrious Numinousness, Sir Christopher Lee, RIP.